peteash10/peteashton.com/index.md

 ## Newsletter

-I send a "what Pete's up to" email out every couple of months.
-[Subscribe here.](http://eepurl.com/bSB4Kn)
+I send a "what Pete's up to" email out every so often.
+[Subscribe here.](https://tinyletter.com/peteashton)

 ## Projects